Victor Cheng

-He is also the author of "Case Interview Secrets: A Former McKinsey Interviewer Reveals How to Get Multiple Job Offers in Consulting" and the founder of CaseInterview.com, a blog catering to aspiring management consultants.
-He is a frequently cited expert on the case interview, a job interview format used frequently by the management consulting industry, and serves as a commentator on the management consulting industry.
+He is recognised as the author of the book titled "Case Interview Secrets: A Former McKinsey Interviewer Reveals How to Get Multiple Job Offers in Consulting."
+Additionally, he is the founder of CaseInterview.com, a blog that caters to individuals who aspire to pursue careers in management consulting.
+He has garnered significant recognition as an authority on the case interview, which is a job interview format commonly used in the management consulting industry.
+Furthermore, he has established himself as a commentator on the management consulting industry, often sought after for his insights and expertise in the field.